A Brief History

 JAG continued its efforts to insure PEG stations are protected.
 Our second joint conference brought together over 200 attendees.
 Two new elements were introduced: six workshops by industry professionals and a production studio where programs were produced to inform the public on pending legislation and asked them to join the fight to save PEG stations and a documentary about the conference.

-JAG also joined The National Association of Telecommunications Officers and Advisors to increase avenues of communication on issues in Washington.
+We also joined The National Association of Telecommunications Officers and Advisors to increase avenues of communication on issues in Washington.
 JAG took another step in its development with the addition of stations in Manhattan and the Bronx to its membership.
-JAG increased its reached over 1.5 million homes in three states.
+JAG now reached over 1.5 million homes in three states.

-Through JAG’s outreach program a group of students spend the day producing a documentary about the conference and attended many of the vendor workshops.
+This year for the first time a group of students spent the day producing a documentary about the conference and attended many of the vendor workshops.
 JAG will explore how it might get more students involved at future conferences.

 The JAG/ACM conference continued to grow with focus on two major issues; Tapeless Workflow and Content Distribution and Regulation and Enforcement: Role and responsibilities of state offices regarding cable TV issues including panelists Celeste Fasone, Director, Office of Cable Television, Commissioner Joseph Fiordaliso, NJ Board of Public Utilities, Christopher White, Deputy Public Advocate.

-As part of JAG’s outreach program a one day Student Symposium was added to the conference events which allowed students in the neighboring area the opportunity to learn about the field of televison from industry professionals and the resources available at their towns local television facility.
-They also were able to spend time on the trade show floor visting with the vendors and learning about the latest technology.
+As part of JAG’s outreach program, a one day Student Symposium was added to the conference events which allows students in New Jersey the opportunity to learn about the field of televison from industry professionals and the resources available at their town’s local television facility.
+They also are able to spend time on the trade show floor visting with the vendors and learning about the latest technology.

 JAG begins annual JAM Video Awards, recognizing excellance in video production.
 This program is for members and residents of New Jersey and adds to the many benefits available to members of JAG.

-As a chapter of NATOA, JAG began work towards reaching out to other organizations in support of New Jersey’s communications.
+As a chapter of NATOA, JAG began work towards reaching out to other organizations in support of New Jersey’scommunications.
 JAG hosted its 9th annual community media conference.
-JAG added two new conference partners; NJEdge representing the all the colleges and universities in New Jersey and the NJ League of Municipalities representing over 500 municipalities.
-At this year’s conference NATOA and the NJ League of Municipalities partnered with JAG to produce a full day of CEU credited municipal workshops.
+JAG added new conference partner, the NJ League of Municipalities, representing over 500 municipalities.
+At this year’s conference NATOA and the NJ League of Municipalities partnered to produce a full day of municipal workshops.

-Special recognition for legislative support of community media in New Jersey were presented to Senator Barbara Buono, Legislator of the Year and Piscataway Mayor Brian Wahler, Municipal Excellence Award.
+Special recognitions for legislative support of community media in New Jersey were presented to Senator Barbara Buono, Legislator of the Year and Piscataway Mayor Brian Wahler, Municipal Excellence Award.

 The NJ League of Municipalities approved JAG as an affiliate organization resulting in JAG taking a major role in providing support to New Jersey Municipalities in all areas of communications.

-JAG continues to have monthly meeting and has added a guest presentations to keep our membership informed of technology changes in the communication industry and related issues.
+JAG continues to have monthly meeting and has added a guest presentation to keep our membership informed of technology changes in the communication industry and related issues.

 JAG provided a number of articles for publication in the NJ League Magazine: Building the Business Case for Government Fiber Networks: A Guide for New Jersey Municipalities, Cybersecurity: Local Governments Need to be Prepared, Social Media After 10 Years: Free Speech and Employee Use of Social Media Sites in 2014, The Value of Community Access Channels and The Jersey Access Group. (available at www.jagonline.org )